 Our distribution/retail costs are dramatically lower and most of your payment goes directly to raising higher quality food compared to just a small fraction that goes into farming costs for a retail store.

-I realized we could use our efficiencies to offer a new chicken option that would be better than nearly every other chicken available, but would cost about the same as the 'factory' organic chicken you'll find at the grocery store.
+I realized we could use our efficiencies to offer a new chicken option that would be better than nearly every other chicken available, but would be more price compedative with the grocery organic chicken.

 We just had to figure out how we could avoid the pitfalls I had seen at the farms I toured a decade prior.